lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/tutorials-dojo-tips-and-tricks.md

 ### CloudTrail

-> - CloudTrail: Track and monitor activities by users, roles, or AWS services
+> [!NOTE] - CloudTrail: Track and monitor activities by users, roles, or AWS services

 <!-- ## Marketplace -->